MajOfMyth/ReforgesReforged/README.md

 # Reforges Reforged

-The goal of Reforges Reforged is to create a dynamic reforge mod, allowing for more buildcraft potential and encouraging side playstyles, while maintaining balance overall for both the crazy and the simple players.
+The goal of Reforges Reforged is to create a dynamic reforge mod, allowing for more buildcraft potential and encouraging unique playstyles, while maintaining balance overall for both complex and the simple strategies.

 WIP